TechnoCannon1337/Projects/README.md

-# TECHNO CANNON, SOFTWARE DEVELOPMENT PROJECTS
+# TECHNO CANNON, SOFTWARE DEVELOPMENT

 <img src="https://github.com/TechnoCannon1337/Projects/blob/master/imagefiles/TechnoCannonBusinessCard.png">

 # Hello World!

-## This is a repository for projects I've worked on and projects I'm working on presently.
+## This is a public repository for projects I've worked on and for projects I'm working on presently.

 ## Techno Cannon, MPA